Research team

 Research Fellow | Dr Neha Swami |

-The Consortium Advisory Group (CAG) provides expert advice on the methodology and content of Growing Up in Australia, and is chaired by Professor Jan Nicholson.
-Membership is as follows:
+The Scientific Advisory Committee (SAC) provides expert advice on the methodology and content of Growing Up in Australia, membership is as follows:

 ![]() |